jrekier/minimal-mistakes/_posts/2016-05-06-rotating-frames.md

 \vec{r}=\left(1+v_x^0t\right)\vec{X}
 $$

-Which is indeed the correct expression for a particle moving in a straight line with a constant velocity.
+This is indeed the correct expression for a particle moving in a straight line with a constant velocity.

 The next picture shows the comparison between the trajectory as seen from the rotating and inertial frames with the corresponding velocity vectors :
 ![alt]({{ site.url }}{{ site.baseurl }}/images/trajectory2.jpg)

-One can see that the velocity of the particle is not zero when it reaches the centre of coordinates so that it does not just stay in place.
-The following picture shows the motion of the particle after it has reached the centre.
-Note that it is symmetrical and is a lovely way to close this post.
+The velocity of the particle is not zero when it reaches the centre of coordinates so that it does not just stay in place.

+The last picture shows the motion of the particle after it has reached the centre.
+Note that it is symmetrical and also a *lovely* way to close this post.
 ![alt]({{ site.url }}{{ site.baseurl }}/images/trajectory3.jpg)